MadhaviMarlapati/5443-Big-Data-Ramakrishna/Assignment3-Writeup.md

   I read this article http://bradhedlund.com/2011/09/10/understanding-hadoop-clusters-and-the-network/
   and what i understood was

-   Hadoop Cluster has Client machines , Master machines , Slave Machines.
+  * Hadoop Cluster has Client machines , Master machines , Slave Machines.
    They perform their duties parallelly inorder  to do things very fast at large scale.
-  I think some machines are dedicated as masters and some machines are dedicated as slaves in a hadoop cluster will give better results.
+  * I think if we dedicate some machines   as masters and some machines  as slaves in a hadoop cluster will will get  better results and better performance .